carbon-language/carbon-lang/README.md

 **Modern and evolving**

--   Solid language foundations that are easy to learn, especially if you have used C++
+-   Solid language foundations that are easy to learn, primarily if you have used C++
 -   Easy, tool-based upgrades between Carbon versions
--   Safer fundamentals, and an incremental path towards a memory-safe subset
+-   Safer fundamentals and an incremental path toward a memory-safe subset

 **Welcoming open-source community**

 -   Clear goals and priorities with robust governance
--   Community that works to be welcoming, inclusive, and friendly
+-   The Community that works to be welcoming, inclusive, and friendly
 -   Batteries-included approach: compiler, libraries, docs, tools, package manager, and more